allforcode/PHPPaging/README.md

 You can specify how many pagers occuring in your page, or show all of them by default.

 ##How to use:
-   Assuming you have already connected with your databas:
+   Assuming you have already connected with your database:

 1. In your PHP page, firstly initialize a current page variable by